 You must also

-•be in, or available for, full time education, training or work-based learning leading towards an NCEA level 2 qualification, or an equivalent or higher qualification
+be in, or available for, full time education, training or work-based learning leading towards an NCEA level 2 qualification, or an equivalent or higher qualification

-•be in a teen parent unit if your child is one year old, or from six months old if there is a place available for you
+be in a teen parent unit if your child is one year old, or from six months old if there is a place available for you

-•work with a Youth Service provider who will help you manage your money
+work with a Youth Service provider who will help you manage your money

-•attend a budgeting course
+attend a budgeting course

-•attend a parenting course to develop your parenting skills
+attend a parenting course to develop your parenting skills

-•enrol your child (or children) at a medical centre or with a doctor
+enrol your child (or children) at a medical centre or with a doctor

-•register your children under five with a WellChild, like Plunket, and make sure they have regular checkups with this provider
+register your children under five with a WellChild, like Plunket, and make sure they have regular checkups with this provider

-•have your child (or children) attend Early Childhood Education or other suitable childcare when you are in education, training or work-based learning or part-time work.
+have your child (or children) attend Early Childhood Education or other suitable childcare when you are in education, training or work-based learning or part-time work.

 You should also normally live in New Zealand and intend to stay here.